 Sometimes people with Parkinson’s spend so much time concentrating on the physical changes that occur with PD that they neglect to address the mental or emotional impacts of this disease.
 Stress, anxiety, depression, grief and apathy are common emotions that people with Parkinson’s may experience at diagnosis or as the disease progresses.

-We recently spoke with Dr. Louise Marasco, a licensed clinical psychologist and neuropsychologist at Oregon Health & Science University about managing the impacts that Parkinson’s disease (PD) has on a person’s mental and emotional health.
+We recently spoke with Dr. Louise Marasco, a licensed clinical psychologist at Oregon Health & Science University about managing the impacts that Parkinson’s disease (PD) has on a person’s mental and emotional health.

 Brian Grant Foundation: What are some common mental health struggles that people with Parkinson’s cope with as their disease progresses?